zkhatami88/JOSSSubmission/paper.md

     easily query for different metrics at runtime.
     Additionally, HPX provides an API for users to create their own counters to gather information customized to their own application.
     By default HPX provides performance counters for its components, such as networking, AGAS operations, thread scheduling, and various statistics.
 - **Policy Engine/Policies** [@huck2015autonomic]
     Often, modern applications must adapt to runtime environments to ensure acceptable performance.
-Autonomic Performance Environment for Exascale (APEX) enables this flexibility by accepting user provided policies that are triggered by defined events.
+Autonomic Performance Environment for Exascale (APEX) enables this flexibility by measuring HPX tasks, monitoring system utilization, and accepting user provided policies that are triggered by defined events.
     In this way, features such as parcel coalescing [@wagle2018methodology] can adapt to the current phase of an application or even state of a system.
 - **Accelerator Support**
     HPX has suport for two methods of integration with GPUs:
     HPXCL [@diehl2018integration; @martin_stumpf_2018_1409043] and HPX.Compute
     [@copik2017using]
     HPXCL provides users the ability to manage GPU kernels through a global object.
 This enables HPX to coordinate the launching and